daniellehandel/Econometric-Pedagogy-on-the-Cloud/README.md

   This section provides a guide to allowing the server to use GitHub authentication (OAuth) in the log-in process.
 By entering in their GitHub log-in information, students can access and use the server without the instructor having to manually enter each user and admin.
 As a reminder, a student can set up a GitHub account for free.
 An advanced understanding of the command line is recommended before attempting.

-:warning: Before proceeding, setting up the site to run on HTTPS with SSL security is strongly recommended.
+:warning: Setting up the site to run on HTTPS with SSL security is strongly recommended.
+In HTTPS, the communication protocol is encrypted using (TLS) Transport Layer Security or, formerly, SSL (Secure Sockets Layer).

  <details>
     <summary>Expand</summary>